bhrnjica/daany/docs/DevGuide/developer_guide.md

 The main part of ```Daany``` project is ```Daany.DataFrame``` -  an c\# implementation of data frame.
 A data frame is software component used for handling tabular data, especially for data preparation, feature engineering and analysis during development of machine learning models.
 The concept of ```Daany.DataFrame``` implementation is based on simplicity and .NET coding standard.
 It represents tabular data consisting of columns and rows.
 Each column has name and type and each row has its index and label.
 Usually, rows indicate a zero axis, while columns indicate axis one.

-The following image shows a DataFrame structure
+The following image shows a data frame structure

 ![data frame structure](../img/daany_data_frame_structure.png)

-The basic components of the DataFrame are:
+The basic components of the data frame are:

 -   ```header``` - list of column names,
 -   ```index```  – list of object representing each row,
--   ```data``` – list of values in the DataFrame,
+-   ```data``` – list of values in the data frame,
 -   ```missing value``` – data with no values in data frame.

 The image above shows the data frame components visually, and how they are